nterreri/thesis/report/appendix.md

 The model used in the implementation is a publically available model that has been trained over a very large data set of Google News data[^word2vec].
-As mentioned in Chapter 2 and 4, the implementation here for synonym extraction was not used in the system delivered by the team because of poor performance.
+As mentioned in Chapter 2 and 4, the implementation for synonym extraction was not used in the system delivered by the team because of poor performance.

-[^word2vec]: The publically available model used is not provided with the system, but obtainable from:
+[^word2vec]: The publically available model used is obtainable from:
   <https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit>

-As it is possible to see from the integration tests the cosin distance does not always appear to capture semantic synonymity (Mikolov, 2015; McCormick, 2016b ).
-For example, while perfomance may be judged adequate with respect to words like "dad" or "friend", there are cases when it can only associate the word with either misspellings or completely irrelevant terms (such as names of reporters).
+As it is possible to see from the integration tests the cosine distance in word2vec does not always appear to capture semantic synonymy (Mikolov, 2015; McCormick, 2016b).
+For example, while performance may be judged adequate with respect to words like "dad" or "friend", there are cases when it can only associate the word with either misspellings or completely irrelevant terms (such as names of reporters).
 This is maybe interesting linguistically, but does not help